Patch Management Explained: Why It’s Critical for Enterprises

 What Exactly is a Software Patch?

-Patches are released for all sorts of reasons
+Patches are released for several common reasons:

 The Immense Risks of Ignoring Patch Management